-Doug Cartwright is a freelance guitar player and producer living in Willesden Green, North West London.
+Doug Cartwright is a freelance musician living in Willesden Green, North West London.
 He is a BMus (Hons) Popular Music Performance graduate and holds a Level 6 Licentiate Diploma in Music Teaching.
+Doug has released full-length albums of original music as a member of several acclaimed bands and teaches guitar privately alongside his role as a Popular Guitar Styles instructor to BA students on the faculty of the prestigious Trinity Laban Conservatoire of Music and Dance.

 His most recent work is as the composer, guitar player and producer of the death metal band Amid the Barren and Lost, who released their album ‘Shadow Self Psalms’ in January 2018.
 Metal Hammer magazine described the album as “a new British metal gospel“, concluding the band “show they’re more than just merchants of taut yet malicious metal that aims straight for the most exposed body part“.